Business and Economic Development Center (BEDC)

 The PPDC is recognized as one of seven mid-career training centers worldwide by the American Association of Petroleum Geologists, (AAPG).
 Dynamic interaction between the community, the college, and industry enables the PPDC to stay attuned with the training needs of the energy industry.
 For more information please call (432) 683-2832 or visit Petroleum Professional Development Center.

 This program provides individuals with the proper training in order to obtain a CDL License to operate a commercial motor vehicle safely within the rules and regulations set out by the Department of Transportation.
-We offer a five-week program that is 200 hours and consists of instruction (40 hours) in the classroom and 160 hours of in Cab Training behind the wheel.
+We offer a five-week program that is 200 hours of instruction (40 hours) online and or lab/classroom with 160 hours of hand on driving.
 Training is provided in pre-trip, post-trip and backing.
 Upon completion of the class, the student will receive a Class A License with the ability of obtaining endorsements in Hazmat, Double and Triple Trailers, and Tankers.
 Midland College is now a 3rd Party testing site and provides CDL exams on site upon completion of class.
 The student will then take the needed documentation given to the them by Midland College to the DPS to get their actual Class A CDL.

 Customized courses, to fit the needs of individual companies, are provided in various transportation areas, such as contract training ranging from 90 to 120 hours or one-day 8 hour safety classes with specific training in hours of service, hazardous materials and transportation security awareness.